Workflows

 Syncing workflows

 If you edit a workflow YAML file on disk or add a new one, click Sync on the Workflows page to re-read the .agentweaver/workflows/ directory and refresh the list.
 This is an explicit sync — Agentweaver does not watch the filesystem.
+In multi-replica deployments, the synced files live in the shared project workspace; other API replicas detect the changed workflow file set on their next registry read and refresh their local cache.

 Authoring a workflow